DuskXi/IndividualProject/ProjectRecording/clevr.md

 ### Plan execute
 1. Log[5]: Basically, structured questions have been connected to ILP, but a lot of debugging is still needed to improve the code.
+2. Log[5]: Improve the ILP calculation code and achieve 100% accuracy.